 It’s only in the past few decades that middle-class Brazilians have been able to afford to fly.
-Previously, few Brazilians from the South traveled to the North because the distance was too great and the roads unreliable.
+Previously, few Brazilians from the south traveled to the north of the country because the distance was too great and the roads unreliable.
 Now traveling to distant lands, even inside Brazil, people are exposed to new customs and new ways of seeing the world.

 Only recently has public education become compulsory and accessible for all children in Brazil.
 Without access to education or books, it’s less likely to be exposed to new ideas.

 Today, all of these factors are converging – education, travel, and a wide availability of consumer goods – to bring Brazil to the dawn of a new era.

 While Brazil comes face-to-face with a completely new way of looking at the world, it’s critical to consider what the country is leaving behind.
 Brazil was the last country in the Western world to abolish slavery.
 By the time it was abolished, in 1888, an estimated four million slaves had been imported from Africa to Brazil, 40 percent of the total number of slaves brought to the Americas.
 Unlike in the US, where slaves were utilized in only one area of the country, slavery was spread throughout Brazil, and the 19th-century economy depended heavily on its free labor.

 Thus, Brazil entered the 20th century very much as it had entered the 19th and 18th, with a pre-industrial economy, or what economists call a “natural economy.”
 A natural economy relies more heavily on manual labor than machine labor and automation.